Cumulocity-IoT/cumulocity-layered-map-widget-plugin/README.md

 In the Module Federation terminology, `widget` plugin is called `remote` and the `cokpit` is called `shell`.
 Modules provided by this `widget` will be loaded by the `cockpit` application at the runtime.
 This plugin provides a basic custom widget that can be accessed through the `Add widget` menu.

-> Note that the `--shell` flag creates a proxy to the cockpit application and provides` AdvancedMapWidgetModule` as an `remote` via URL options.
+> Note that the `--shell` flag creates a proxy to the cockpit application and provides` LayeredMapWidgetModule` as an `remote` via URL options.

 Also deploying needs no special handling and can be simply done via `npm run deploy`.
 As soon as the application has exports it will be uploaded as a plugin.